Temesgen123/ecommerce/README.md

 # MyStore — Full-Stack E-Commerce Platform

 A production-ready, fully-featured e-commerce application built with Next.js 16, TypeScript, and PostgreSQL.
-Includes a complete admin panel, customer accounts, Stripe payments, loyalty program, gift cards, abandoned cart recovery, and more — everything needed to launch a real online store.
+Includes a complete admin panel, customer accounts, Stripe payments, loyalty program, gift cards, abandoned cart recovery, a dedicated delivery driver system, and more — everything needed to launch a real online store with in-house or third-party delivery operations.

 ---